 Most robots rely on electronics to connect sensors, logic controller, and actuators.
 Controllers may be simple electronic circuits using discrete analog devices, or programmable digital computers, re-programmable to do entirely different things without being physically rewired.
 Roboticists may use programming languages to give their robots logical behaviors.

-David Peins is currently an adjunct faculty member at Raritan Valley Community College in Bridgewater New Jersey teaching Electricity and AutoCAD for HVAC.
-He retired from public education after 28 years of service where he taught a variety of traditional shop classes since 1987.
+David Peins is currently president and primary teacher for library and private school programs.
+Previously an adjunct faculty member at Raritan Valley Community College in Bridgewater New Jersey teaching Electricity and AutoCAD for HVAC, he retired from public education after 28 years of service where he taught a variety of traditional shop classes since 1987.
 He graduated from Trenton State College in 1978 and taught junior high school shop for one year.
 He decided to take a job in industry and, after ten years as a machinist, drafter, machine shop supervisor and designer, he returned to the classroom ready to change the world.
 He has since earned a Masters of Education in Vocational Education from Rutgers University.
 In order to develop mechanisms precise enough and durable enough to make the robotics creations of his dreams a reality, Mr. Peins began manufacturing robots and robotics accessories for his students in his own shop.
 To this day, students refer to this magical parts factory as "Aisle 13, K-Mart."
 Many schools have closed their traditional 'Hands-On' school shops and replaced them with academic classrooms.
 The need for a company that provides educational robots and robotics programs, teaches hands-on basic electronics and the integration of embedded controllers and software with electronic hardware has never been greater.
 Robodyssey developed out of a love of engineering and design and a need to develop a way to get kids interested in pursuing careers in science and engineering.
 "I figured I had waited long enough for the robots I had dreamed about as a child.
 This generation holds the key to the Robotics revolution.
 The technology exists, now we need people in the field with good imaginations!
 I plan to do everything I can to get more young people interested in Robotics."
 Email David: dpeins[at]robodyssey[dot]com